Connect with us

 The political argument may be the most timely, certainly in this statewide and legislative election year.
 As Jones highlighted, Reeves appears to be in the vast minority on Medicaid expansion.

-The Siena College poll he referenced showed that 80% of Mississippians — including 70% of Republican respondents — Medicaid expansion.
+The Siena College poll he referenced showed that 80% of Mississippians — including 70% of Republican respondents — support Medicaid expansion.
 Those everyday Mississippians join a cadre of health care professionals, local elected officials, economists, and others who are calling for Medicaid expansion.

 READ MORE:Poll: 80% of Mississippians favor Medicaid expansion